The Great Gatsby Summary All Chapters: Complete Guide

 Chapter 1: The Introduction

 Nick Carraway moves to West Egg, Long Island, from the Midwest.
-Which means he rents a small house next to a massive mansion — that's Gatsby's place.
+He rents a small house next to a massive mansion — that's Gatsby's place.
 Nick is cousin to Daisy Buchanan, who lives across the bay in East Egg with her husband Tom, a wealthy, arrogant man from old money.

 Nick visits the Buchanans for dinner.
-Tom is brooding and suspicious.
 Daisy is charming but hollow.
 Jordan Baker, a golf champion with a shady reputation, is also there.
+Now, tom is brooding and suspicious.
 During dinner, Tom receives a call from his mistress in New York — a detail that hints at the infidelity to come.

 The chapter ends with Nick standing on Gatsby's lawn, looking across the water at a green light at the end of Daisy's dock.
-Gatsby is reaching out toward it, literally and metaphorically.
-Nick doesn't know it yet, but this image will define the entire novel Small thing, real impact..
+Worth adding: gatsby is reaching out toward it, literally and metaphorically.
+Nick doesn't know it yet, but this image will define the entire novel That's the whole idea..

 Chapter 2: The Valley of Ashes